 Some babies can also be suffering from reflux, silent reflux and other medical conditions which can cause them to cry and be in pain, please see you doctor or HV or a pharmacist maybe able to help you with some over the counter medications if necessary.

 If you are breastfeeding your baby it may be worth looking at your diet.
 Dairy is known as a common allergen, and can be passed via your milk, causing discomfort to your baby if they have an intolerance.
 If you’re worried about lack of calcium see here for more details on calcium and breastfeeding.

 If you are formula feeding you could look at dairy free alternatives, but always speak to your doctor first before doing this.

 To support your body during this time, when you’re under stress, eat as many vegetables and fruit as you can.
 Eating fatty foods, or too much refined or processed products can contribute to a low mood, so boost your diet with the following:

 - Omega 3 supports the body and brain, eat oily fish three times a week (e.g. Salmon, mackerel, sardines).
 Also flax seeds, hemp seeds and pumpkin seeds

 - B vitamins help reduce stress and support the body’s energy production – Brown rice, broccoli, pulses (lentils, beans), mushrooms

 - Protein rich foods to support your energy levels – turkey, fish, eggs, nuts and seeds as these help balance your hormones and will give you energy.

-Contact a Breastfeeding Councillor, they are highly trained and will help you with your latch and position of feeding, these things can make a huge difference to the comfort of your baby.
+Also checking your baby’s diet is worth doing.
+If the baby isn’t feeding effectively this can have huge outcome on their comfort.
+Contact a Breastfeeding Councillor, they are highly trained and will help you with your latch and position of feeding.
 Similarly if you are bottle feeding, perhaps try a different bottle and teat, there are ones on the market said to help reduce air intake.